Home / The electricity interconnection across the Biscay Gulf

 ABOUT FINANCIAL ASPECTS OF THE PROJECT

-To date, this is the largest grant given by the EU for an energy project of common interest.
+To date, this is the largest grant awarded by the EU to a common interest energy project.

 This project is profitable, as both French and Spanish regulators have certified.
 Its potential benefits outweigh its cost.
 It will allow the European electrical system to be more efficient with lower costs.